-The first specific issue addressed by the Guidebook is the importance of open communication.
-Under the Act, a patient should initiate the request for life-ending medication to be self-administered.
+request for life-ending medication to be self-administered.
 This request must be made twice orally and once in writing.
-The first oral request must precede the doctor's prescription by 15 days, while the second oral request must come at least 15 days after the first.
-The written request must be submitted 48 hours before the prescription is written.
-Upon a patient's first oral request, the physician, according to the guidelines, must assume responsibility for ascertaining the meaning behind the patient's request.
-What this signifies is that, while the Task Force explicitly and repeatedly protects a doctor's right to refuse to participate in an assisted suicide, the Guidebook in Chapter 13 just as report indicates that further efforts to clarify and reform the use of controlled substances for pain control as distinguished from assisted-suicide are underway at the federal level.
-See Ralph Miech, "A new law to help the dying," Boston Globe, Aug.
-25, 1998, at A15 (predicting Congress's consideration of proposed Lethal Drug Abuse Prevention Act in fall session, a bill seeking to codify that such drugs for pain control are legitimate, even if they hasten death, as long as the purpose is not to cause death).
-Id.
+The first oral request must precede the doctor's prescription by 15 days, while the second oral request must come at least 15 days after the first.46 The written request must be submitted 48 hours before the prescription is written.
+Upon a patient's first oral request, the physician, according to the Guidelines, must assume responsibility for ascertaining the meaning behind the patient's request.
+This signifies that, while the Task Force explicitly and repeatedly protects a doctor's right to refuse to participate in an assisted suicide, the Guidebook in Chapter 3 just as specifically urges the doctor to undertake a thorough and psychologically sophisticated discussion of a patient's request, whether or not the doctor intends to participate in the assisted suicide.
+Thus, if a terminally ill patient requests a life-ending prescription, a doctor must try to determine if the patient is motivated by the fear of pain, which can be dealt with in an alternate way, or if the patient is motivated by a realistic or unrealistic fear of becoming a burden to relatives.
+The Guidelines emphasize that the doctor should make a special effort to determine if financial motives are behind the patient's request.51 The doctor's role here is to help the patient see his or her motives more clearly, rather than to respond immediately with an answer.